Kannav02/FinalNLPProject/reports/comprehensive_final_report.md

 | SVM                         | 0.9988     | 0.9984     | 0.9996     | 0.9972     |
 | **DistilBERT (Fine-tuned)** | **0.9997** | **0.9996** | **0.9996** | **0.9997** |

+As can be seen from the evaluation, I saw that DistilBERT was better than all of those.

 ### 3.2 Performance Interpretation

 The fine-tuned DistilBERT model achieved state-of-the-art performance metrics, showing marginal but consistent improvements over traditional baseline models.
-However, these impressive numbers mask significant underlying issues.
+However, I did find one major issue, which was overfitting to the dataset.

 ---